-- o Ability to comply with environmental laws and regulations. - Risks Related to Intellectual Property - o Our ability to protect our intellectual property and proprietary rights. - o Our ability to resolve disputes concerning the infringement or misappropriation of our proprietary rights or the proprietary rights of others. - Risks Related to Government Regulation - o The status of the COVID-19 pandemic and availability of vaccines. - Competition (including from generic drugs). - o Our ability to obtain orphan drug designation, if we pursue it. - o The impact of healthcare legislation on our business. - o Our relationships with investigators, healthcare professionals, consultants, third-party payors, patient organizations and customers. - o The impact of U.S. and foreign anti-corruption and anti-money laundering laws on our business. - o Our failure to maintain certain tax benefits applicable to French technology companies. - o The impact of U.S. tax laws and regulations on our business. - · Risks Related to the Ownership of the ADSs and Ordinary Shares and Our Status as a Non-U.S. Company with Foreign Private Issuer Status - o The requirements of being a U.S. public company. - o The Public Company Accounting Oversight Board, or PCAOB, is currently unable to inspect the audit work and practices of auditors operating in France, including our auditor. - o An active trading market may not develop for our ADSs. - The market price of our equity securities may be volatile. - Foreign exchange risk. - o Possible increased risk of securities class action litigation following our U.S. initial public offering. - o Coverage of our company and business by securities or industry analysts. - o No current intention to pay dividends. - o Dilution to investors as a result of a significant number of outstanding warrants and convertible debt instruments. - o The possibility of future sales of a substantial number of our securities could adversely affect the price of our securities. - U.S. investors may have difficulty enforcing civil liabilities against our company and directors and senior management and the experts named in this annual report. - ADSs holders may not be entitled to a jury trial with respect to claims arising under the deposit agreement. - o Our governing documents and French corporate law may delay or discourage a takeover attempt. - o The ability of ADS holders to exercise voting rights, participate in any future preferential subscription rights, receive dividends, or transfer their ADSs. - Our status as a foreign private issuer and an "emerging growth company". - o Risks associated with being characterized a passive foreign investment company. - o Our ability to maintain effective internal control over financial reporting.
+- Even if we obtain regulatory approval or authorization for our products, we will remain subject to ongoing regulatory scrutiny. - o Changes in COVID-19 infectiousness or lethality rates, or eradication or substantial eradication of the disease could reduce or eliminate the demand for the investigational new drugs we are studying through our COVA program. - Regulatory agencies may change the policies and requirements regarding approvals and emergency use authorizations, or revoke emergency use authorizations that the agencies have already issued. - o We may be unable to obtain orphan drug designation, if we pursue it. - Our business will be impacted by healthcare legislation and our relationships with investigators, healthcare professionals, consultants, third-party payors, patient organizations and customers. - We will be impacted by U.S. and foreign anti-corruption and anti-money laundering laws on our business. - We may be unable to maintain certain tax benefits applicable to French technology companies. - We will be impacted by U.S. tax laws and regulations on our business. - Risks Related to the Ownership of the ADSs and Ordinary Shares and Our Status as a Non-U.S. Company with Foreign Private Issuer Status - The requirements of being a U.S. public company may strain our resources.

+- An active trading market for our ADSs may not develop and the market price of our equity securities may be volatile. - We may be exposed to foreign exchange risk. - o Investors may be diluted as a result of a significant number of outstanding warrants and convertible debt instruments and future sales of a substantial number of our securities could adversely affect the price of our securities. - U.S. investors may have difficulty enforcing civil liabilities against our company and directors and senior management and the experts named in this annual report and may not be entitled to a jury trial with respect to claims arising under the deposit agreement. - Our governing documents and French corporate law may delay or discourage a takeover attempt. - o The ability of ADS holders to exercise voting rights, participate in any future preferential subscription rights, receive dividends, or transfer their ADSs. - Our status as a foreign private issuer and an "emerging growth company". - o Risks associated with being characterized a passive foreign investment company. - Our ability to maintain effective internal control over financial reporting.